-If you would like daily news updates e-mailed directly to your mailbox, contact: firstname.lastname@example.org
+If you would like daily news updates e-mailed directly to your mailbox, click 'Subscribe to daily updates' in the left sidebar.

 We are asking for donations from those who can afford it, to help cover the expenses of this service.
-If you would like to support us you can give money through the DONATE button on the front page, send cheques to the address below, or contact us for bank details.
+If you would like to support us you can give money at http://www.indcatholicnews.com/supporter or send cheques to the address below.

 We welcome your comments and advice.
 Send news, listings and links to: firstname.lastname@example.org

 Best wishes - Jo Siedlecka, editor